HarshNarayanJha/imgv/README.md

 # imgv

-A simple image viewer written in C++ and SFML
+A simple image viewer written in C++ and SFML.

 ## PPM File Format